 STORYTELLING PROJECT WITH NEWCASTLE UNIVERSITY MEDICAL STUDENTS

-Throughout autumn 2020, Mad Alice Theatre Company is working with final year medical students from Newcastle University teaching them about storytelling.
-Shelley will be using her performance skills as a professional actor and YEARS of storytelling experience to teach medical students how, through stories, they can connect and build a deeper relationship with the children they are treating, and how creativity can benefit and enhance their practice.
+Throughout autumn 2020, thanks to ARTS COUNCIL ENGLAND EMERGENCY RESPONSE FUNDING, Mad Alice Theatre Company worked with 48 final year medical students from Newcastle University teaching them about storytelling.
+Shelley used her performance skills as a professional actor and YEARS of storytelling experience to teach medical students how, through stories, they can connect and build a deeper relationship with the children they are treating, and how creativity can benefit and enhance their practice.
 It is hoped this project ultimately helps them to be caring, competent doctors of the future that recognise the significance of emotional and mental health needs and how they often compound the physical, medical needs.

-The project will see the medical students who are all based in Northumbria NHS Trust, reading stories to children in outpatient clinics, including children in care, and in the children’s unit in NSECH Cramlington; each child will receive a gifted book.
-Library staff in Northumbria Health Care Trust are supporting the project by funding some of the books.
+The project involved medical students who are all based in Northumbria NHS Trust, reading stories to 31 children in outpatient clinics, including children in care, and in the children’s unit in NSECH Cramlington; each child received a gifted book.
+Library staff in Northumbria Health Care Trust supported the project by funding some of the books.

 This project has developed in partnership with Dr Belinda Bateman, paediatrician and honorary senior clinical lecturer at Newcastle University and the Named and Designated Doctor for looked after children in North Tyneside.
 In addition, she is joint 5th year lead for the child health undergraduate medical student programme with Advanced Paediatric Nurse Practitioner Wendy Smith.